 CAL actively introduces passenger aircrafts such as A350-900, B777-300ER, A321neo and B777F freighter, and combines the newest energy-saving aviation technologies and green design concepts and elements.
 Taking into account the needs of passenger activities and crew cabin service on board, the aircrafts are equipped with optimized light and temperature control mechanisms, lightweight materials, and energy - saving equipment to provide passengers a comfortable and ergonomic flight experience.

-The new generation CAL APP features a passenger-convenience oriented design and provides 11 full services, such as online reservation, tickets, check-in, seat selection, and meal selection , etc. And electronic boarding passes are used to reduce physical printing.
+The new-generation CAL APP features a passenger-convenience oriented design and provides 14 full services, such as online reservation, ticket purchase, check-in, seat selection, meal selection, robot customer service, and CAL Dynasty Sky Reading Service.
+The electronic boarding pass is adopted to reduce paper use.

 Through procuring large-sized bottled beverages, local food ingredients, implementing waste classification and recycling, and strengthening the improvement of energy-saving lighting and energy management, CAL oversees VIP service quality and environmental loads.